For recent movies, please visit my youtube channel.

 Collapse of a magnetized molecular cloud core and formation of a first core, a circumstellar disk and an outflow.
 The calculation is performed by a three-dimensional MHD nested grid code.
 The color iso-surfaces denote the iso-density surfaces.
 The tubes denote the magnetic field lines.
 The white iso-surfaces denote the iso-velocity surfaces, which represent an outflow.
 See this paper for detail.

 Several types of Binary formation

 Ring-bar type(19MB), Satellite type(28MB), and more.

 Binary formation calculated by a three-dimensional nested grid code.
-The movies shows the cross-sections in the mid-plane (upper panel) and meridian-plane (lower panel).
+The movies show the cross-sections in the mid-plane (upper panel) and meridian-plane (lower panel).
 The color and arrows denote the density and velocity.
-Note that the frame is magnified according to collapse of the cloud.
+Note that the frame is magnified according to the collapse of the cloud.
 See this paper for detail.

 4D2U project of NAOJ created a more impressible movie by using this simulation data.
 Download a zip file at this page.